jsaintyv/CtfXmasRootMe2025/README.md

 # Writeups of https://ctf.xmas.root-me.org/

 For the first time this year, I took on the challenges of the advent calendar organized by RootMe.
-It's a solo CTF (Challenge To Fight).
+It's a solo CTF (Capture the flag).

 I'm beginner in CTF world.
 It was tough.
 I usually clean up "Advent of Code" every year, but I find it too easy now because the exercises are all the same from one year to the next.
 For Rootme's CTF, I only managed to complete 9 challenges with a lot of effort.
 I'll do better next year 😀